kp0zhiqian/qperf-visual/README.md

 # qperf-visualization
-visualize qperf test statistics to a echart page
+visualize qperf test statistics by using the python metplotlib